JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 _The Urantia Book_ expands upon a similar concept on 195:10.1:

 > Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
 The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men...
 Modern culture must become spiritually baptized with a new revelation of Jesus' life and illuminated with a new understanding of his gospel....
-And when Jesus becomes thus lifted up, he will draw all men to himself.
-[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)
+And when Jesus becomes thus lifted up, he will draw all men to himself. <a id="a80_457"></a>[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)

 ## A Modern Perspective